lgpcappiello/lgpcappiello.github.io/consulting.md

 # Consulting

-## Lead Consultant
+## Statistical Consultant / Lead Consultant
 ### Graduate Quantitative Methods Center at UC Riverside
-#### July 2018 -- June 2019
+#### July 2018 -- present

 <a href="https://gradquant.ucr.edu/" target="blank">UCR GradQuant</a> works with graduate students and postdoctoral research from all departments to provide assistance in quantitative and computational methods.
-Consultations were primarily research-focused but also included graduate-level course tutoring.
-While at GradQuant, I worked on problems related to all of my consultation offerings, as well as a number of problems related to SPSS, Stata, Excel, and general programming logic.
-I also developed and presented workshops, piloted the instructional labs program, and gave departmental seminars on statistics and statistical computing.
-Finally, I supervised and managed a team of part-time consultants.
+Consultations are primarily research-focused but also include graduate-level course tutoring.
+While at GradQuant I have worked on problems related to all of my consultation offerings, as well as a number of problems related to SPSS, Stata, Excel, and general programming logic.
+I also develop and present workshops, instructional labs, and departmental seminars on statistics and statistical computing.

+As the lead consultant (one-year contract position), I supervised and managed a team of part-time consultants.
+I also piloted the instructional labs program, performed the usual consultant duties, and assisted with administrative tasks such as hiring, scheduling, and website management.

 #### Consultation types offered:
 - Basic Statistics